-By the mid-1830s the fair was encouraged gambling and drunkenness on an increasing scale, but initially its real crime, as far as Hastings Council was concerned, was that local traders (heavily represented on the Council) suffered a serious loss of business while the fair was taking place.
+By the mid-1830s the fair was encouraging gambling and drunkenness on an increasing scale, but initially its real crime, as far as Hastings Council was concerned, was that local traders (heavily represented on the Council) suffered a serious loss of business while the fair was taking place.

 The Council therefore set up a committee in 1837 to try to “enquire into the circumstances of Rock Fair, with a view to it being abolished or to render it more useful and profitable to the town without interfering with rational amusements.”8

 But this seems to have been unsuccessful, and in 1846, as the fair became increasingly rowdy, the Council tried to quash it altogether by issuing an official-looking notice saying that the fair “will cease to be held” because it was “objectionable and of no public benefit”.
 Many local landowners also agreed not to allow it on their property.
 But the Rock Fair continued unabated, because by the mid-1840s Hastings had entered a period of sustained economic growth and expansion.
 The local fishing industry was benefitting from the national railway network that was being built, as this opened up big new markets for their catches.

 With better incomes, the fishermen and the other working class people living in the boom-towns of Hastings and St Leonards spent more of their new money at the Rock Fair on the proletarian pleasures of gambling and alcohol.
 But the large crowds of merrymakers were increasingly distasteful to the new generation of middle-class Victorian abstainers and shopkeepers.